georgexyz19/georgexyz.com/content/posts/vim-ubuntu-install.md

 I often use the *clipboard register* to copy and paste texts in and out of Vim.
 Here are the steps to copy texts into Vim,

-1. Copy texts in another problem such as Firefox.
+1. Copy texts in another program such as Firefox.
 2. `Alt + Tab` switch focus to Vim.
 3. Use command `"+p` to paste the texts.